MrScottyPieey-Cloneyones/The-BehemoChick-Mod-Tools/README.md

 # The-BehemoChick-Mod-Tools
-This ''The BehemoChick Mod Tools''  this can mod any Behemoth game
+This ''The BehemoChick Mod Tools''  or Aka Behemoth Mod Tools can mod any Behemoth game.